ShazamScrobbler/macos-app/README.md

 #### Problems w/ fixes

 - What to do when Shazam detects a song being scrobbled by another scrobbler?
   - TODO: we check if Last.fm is already "Scrobbling from X",
   - TODO: or if the song has already been scrobbled in the last 5 minutes.
 - How to make sure that the song tagged by Shazam were played longer than 30 seconds?
   - TODO: reset Shazam tags after each tag, then get the same tag again and again until we know if the song were played long enough.

-## Next

-We would love to have this for mobiles, we could:
- - scrobble from a live concert or a bar,
- - scrobble from the radio and in your car,

 ## CHANGELOG